PovertyAction/guides/CleaningGuide/Cleaning Variables/readme.md

      	sysuse auto, clear
 	keep if _n <= 10 // Keep the first ten observations for the sample

-	# del ; // This set the delimiter to ";" instead a return so a command can be formatted across multiple lines
+	/*  "# del" sets the delimiter to ";" instead of a return so a command can be formatted across multiple lines
+	*/
+	# del ;

-	label define make_label /* This label is named by the variable name and then the label, in a consistent way */ 1	"AMC Concord"
+	/* This label is named by the variable name, an "_", and then "label" so that we can loop over the labels.
+	*/
+	label define make_label
+		1	"AMC Concord"
 		2	"AMC Pacer"
 		3	"AMC Spirit"